sanjibani/JS-learning-Interview/README.md

 # JS-learning-Interview

-This repo wii discuss all kinds of JS tricky concepts and interview questions
+This repo discusses all kinds of JS tricky concepts and interview questions